Arthur Dillon, Count Dillon: War of the Spanish Succession

 On 23 May 1706 Marlborough beat Villeroy at Ramillies in the Spanish Netherlands.
 Thereupon, Louis XIV ordered Vendôme with a big part of the Armée d'Italie to Flanders to redress the situation there.
 Dillon and his regiment stayed behind in Northern Italy.
 Philippe II, Duke of Orléans, who would rule France as Regent from 1715 to 1723, replaced Vendôme in Italy, taking up his new position in July.

 Together with Jacques Eléonor Rouxel de Grancey, comte de Médavy, Dillon defeated at the Battle of Castiglione on 9 September 1706 a Hessian unit under Prince Frederick of Hesse-Kassel that had arrived too late from Germany to join the main body of Eugene's army.
 Their victory had no effect, because the day before the French lost the decisive Battle of Turin (7 September 1706) and had to evacuate northern Italy.

 On 24 September 1706 Dillon was promoted to lieutenant général for his action at Castiglione.
 Under Marshal Tessé Dillon and his regiment participated in the successful defence of Toulon in the Siege of Toulon (1707).
 In 1707 Austria signed the Convention of Milan ending the war in northern Italy.

 in 1708 Dillon's regiment was transferred to the Moselle where Dillon served under Claude Louis Hector de Villars and James FitzJames, 1st Duke of Berwick.

 In 1709 Berwick, and Dillon with him, were transferred to the Dauphiné to guard this French province against attacks from neighbouring Savoy.
 Dillon defended Briançon and on 28 August 1709 defeated Bernhard Otto von Rehbinder, a Baltic German in Savoyard service, at the Pont de la Vachette.
-While in Grenoble Dillon had an affair with Claudine Guérin de Tencin who was at that time a nun at the convent of Montfleury at Corenc near Grenoble.
+It was rumoured that while in Grenoble Dillon had an affair with Claudine Guérin de Tencin who was at that time a nun at the convent of Montfleury at Corenc near Grenoble.
 She managed to leave her nunnery in 1712.

 In 1711 Dillon was created comte Dillon in France by Louis XIV.